Archives and Modern Manuscripts Program

 Historical Collection Copyright Information applies to photocopy requests.

-- Historical Collections Copyright Information applies to photographic reproduction requests.
+Historical Collections Copyright Information applies to all photographic reproduction requests.

 Audio and video reproduction